pact-foundation/pact-jvm/provider/pact-jvm-provider-gradle/README.md

 The following report types are available in addition to console output (which is enabled by default):
 `markdown`, `json`.

-# Publishing verification results to a Pact Broker [version 3.5.4+]
+# Publishing verification results to a Pact Broker

 For pacts that are loaded from a Pact Broker, the results of running the verification can be published back to the broker against the URL for the pact.
 You will be able to see the result on the Pact Broker home screen.

-To turn on the verification publishing, set the project property `pact.verifier.publishResults` to `true` [version 3.5.18+].
+To turn on the verification publishing, set the project property `pact.verifier.publishResults` to `true`.